 The idea of having your own space before getting married is no longer a dream.

-Moving out from your childhood home and spreading your (adult) wings might be extremely beneficial for you, personal development wise.
+Moving out from your childhood home and spreading your wings might be extremely beneficial for your personal development.

 But only if you’re financially ready to.

-If you have any other queries on property in Singapore, share them with our Seedly Community!
+If you have any other queries on property in Singapore, share them with Seedly!